 Ashley is a Masters student in the Marine Biology program at Texas A&M University at Galveston.
 Her research interests include social learning and foraging ecology in bottlenose dolphins and how they inform conservation and management strategies of the species.
 She received a Bachelor of Arts degree in Ecology, Evolution and Organismal Biology from Vanderbilt University.

-Ava is a sophomore Marine Biology student at Texas A&M University at Galveston.
+Ava is a senior Marine Biology student at Texas A&M University at Galveston.
 Her interests include marine mammal ecology and behavior.
 After completing her Bachelor’s degree, she plans to complete her Master’s degree.

 Dylan is an undergraduate Marine Biology major at Texas A&M University at Galveston.
 He is interested in researching cetacean behavioral and cultural ecology, specifically on odontocetes such as killer whales.
 After completing his Bachelor’s degree, he plans on continuing his education to complete his PhD.

-Camari is an undergraduate student with the Marine Science department at Texas A&M University at Galveston, with plans of pursuing a PhD.
-She aims to pursue a career focused in behavioral ecology of beluga whales, particularly their use of echolocation in the Arctic.
+Camari is an undergraduate student with the Marine Science department at Texas A&M University at Galveston, with plans of pursuing a Ph.D.
+Her research interests include ecophysics with particular focus on how physical variables influence marine mammal ecology as well as paleoceanography.
 She also plans to join ocean conservation efforts.